Article 24 GDPR

 Article 24(3) provides for the possibility to refer to the adherence to (i) approved codes of conduct (Article 40 GDPR), (ii) approved certification mechanisms (Article 42 GDPR) in order to indicate compliance with the GDPR.
 Nevertheless, it follows from the word "element" that such self-regulation measures support the assumption that the controller is compliant, but do not prove it.[23]

-Example: A credit information agency adheres to approved codes of conduct when implementing deletion periods for certain data categories could still violate Article 5(1)(a) and Article 6(1) GDPR because the duration of those deletion periods are unjustified.[24]
+For example: A credit information agency adheres to approved codes of conduct when implementing deletion periods for certain data categories could still violate Article 5(1)(a) and Article 6(1) GDPR because the duration of those deletion periods are unjustified.[24]

 This provision does not limit the possibility to demonstrate compliance via other means (see section on “And to demonstrate GDPR compliance” above).